The Duke Steps Out

 The Duke Steps Out is a 1929 American synchronized sound comedy-drama film directed by James Cruze and starring William Haines and Joan Crawford.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film is lost, but the Vitaphone sound discs track of music and sound effects survive in the UCLA Film and Television Archive.

 Plot

-Duke (Haines) a pampered millionaire's son, who longs to be a boxer, takes an interest in Susie (Crawford), a college coed, after he defends her from being bullied.
+Duke, a pampered millionaire's son, who longs to be a boxer, takes an interest in Susie, a college coed, after he defends her from being bullied.
 Duke's interest in Susie leads him to enroll in the same school as Susie.
 After a misunderstanding between Duke and Susie, they realize they are meant to be together and are reunited.